The Best Butternut Squash Apple Soup

 A Y-peeler works best for peeling butternut squash because it has a wider blade than a straight swivel peeler.
 If you have trouble cutting through the tough skin, microwave your squash for 1-2 minutes to soften the skin a bit.
 This will make it easier to peel.

 As a starchy vegetable, butternut squash is higher in carbohydrates than non-starchy vegetables (like broccoli or tomatoes), but it’s not as high as you might think, making it a good choice for those with diabetes.
-One cup of plain butternut squash has about 63 calories, 16 g of carbs, 3 g of fibre and 1 g of protein
+One-half cup of plain cooked butternut squash has about 47 calories, 12 g of carbs, 3 g of fiber and 1 g of protein

 Other Related Creamy Vegetable Soup Recipes